 In this post, we will discuss the ways in which your data can provide value for your business and customers.
-For information on the technology used to execute these processes, check out the resources on our blog and website.
+For information on the technology used to execute these processes such as Apache Kafka and Elasticsearch, check out the resources on our blog and website.

 1) Improve internal operations

 Teams work better when everyone has access to the information they need to do their jobs, and managers do a better job leading teams when they can identify bottlenecks in workflows.
 By pulling data from multiple pieces of software, for instance your project management program, spreadsheets, and CRM, there is greater understanding of the big picture and how multiple moving pieces work together.

 We already know that pulling information from separate sources together is valuable.
 That’s why business units take the time to build quarterly and yearly reports.
 By modernizing the yearly report with daily checks and real-time reporting, the flow of information throughout the company is improved.
 This approach allows teams to identify what is working and not working in real-time, empowering them to pivot to another approach that will get them the desired outcome.

 This need for improved operations through the better use of data is industry agnostic.
 We work with companies in a range of industries from IoT to government contractor to finance to SaaS, and more.
 Our clients are almost always looking for a way to implement real-time reporting to improve the operation of their teams and companies as at least a component of our engagement.